How to Get a Chinese Visa

 What are the basic requirements for getting a Chinese Visa?

-The basic requirements for getting tourism Chinese Visa are the following:
+The basic requirements for getting a tourism Chinese Visa are the following:

 How long does it take to get a Chinese Visa?